 In this week’s installment, we speak with (animation) hero of color David Heredia…

-Last week we raved about a wonderful, dynamic and educational series of whiteboard animation called Heroes of Color.
+Last week we raved about a wonderful, dynamic and educational series called Heroes of Color.
 As we noted in our PICK OF THE WEEK blog post, this was the second episode of the series.
 So it felt fitting for us to bring back its creator, the great David Heredia, for a second interview.
 This time we dug deep into his graffiti-filled background and discussed how he got into (and then out of, and then back into again) animation.
 And, along the way, Heredia delighted us with insights and anecdotes of inspiration.

 Blake J. Harris: David, thank you so much for chatting with us again!

 David Heredia: I’m honored.
 Thank you so much for your review last week.